EliAndrewC/l7r/setting/l7r.md

 It's unclear exactly how Iuchiban's soul was freed from the Forgotten Tomb, but Jama Suru is believed to have used the samurai names he acquired over 2 centuries to perform rituals to break the soul free, and Jama Kohaku constructed a new body for Iuchiban.
 Together, they gathered most (though not all) of his other surviving disciples and attempted to take the Empire by force.
 They began by raising an army of zombies and moved across the countryside.
 Any losses they sustained were quickly replenished with the bodies of fallen samurai.
 Recognizing the plight they faced, enemy daimyo quickly put aside their differences to stamp out this force before it could grow too large to stop.
 Iuchiban had counted on the Empire remaining too divided to oppose him, but he was once again defeated and slain.

-Because the Forgotten Tomb could no longer be relied upon to contain Iuchiban's soul, the Kaiu family constructed a new Tomb of Iuchiban.
+Because the Forgotten Tomb could no longer be relied upon to contain Iuchiban's soul, the Kaiu Family constructed a new Tomb of Iuchiban.
 Its exact location is unknown, and it may be at the south end of the Twilight Mountains, or hidden somewhere in the Kuni Wastelands, or deep in the Shinomen Forest.
 Kaiu Gineza was the chief architect of this new tomb, and upon its completion he sealed himself inside, both to complete its unbreakable wardings and to prevent any possibility that his knowledge of its defenses could ever be used to break Iuchiban free.
 To this day Iuchiban has not escaped again, nor is any bloodspeaker currently alive believed capable of accomplishing such a feat.

 After the return of Iuchiban, some of the institutional powers stripped from Witch Hunters after the reign of the Steel Chrysanthemum were restored, though still nowhere near the point they were at their peak.
 There are currently only about 200 Witch Hunters stationed throughout the Empire, which currently has 284 domains.
 Even a post as prestigious as the 1st Imperial Legion wouldn't have an assigned Witch Hunter if not for the historical reasons for the Empire to be concerned about possible khadi influence on Chai Sedo.